 - H-2 Visas: For Seasonal Workers

 - Visas: For Persons of Extraordinary Abilities

 - P-Visas: For Performers and Athletes

 - TN Visa: NAFTA Treaty Visas for Professionals from Mexico and Canada

 - L Visa: For Intra-Company Transfer of Employees to a U.S. Office

-At Leleu & Gomez Alfaro we work with employees and employers to prepare and submit applications for employment visas.
+At Leleu & Associates we work with employees and employers to prepare and submit applications for employment visas.
 We also successfully guide students and recent graduates in the transition from F-1 & J-1 student status to an appropriate employment visa while waiting for a decision on an H-1B visa application.
 Additionally, we advise clients on whether a B-2 visitor visa is sufficient for their short-term travel on assignments to the U.S.

 The immigration process of permanent workers seeking a green card is complex, time-consuming, and costly.
 Mistakes are commonplace and could be detrimental to your immigration objectives.
-The attorneys at Leleu & Gomez Alfaro assist corporate and individual clients in obtaining their green cards based on employment.
+The attorneys at Leleu & Associates assist corporate and individual clients in obtaining their green cards based on employment.
 Our dedication to creatively finding immigration solutions is what sets us apart from other immigration practitioners.
 We help organizations of all types and sizes with the entire range of employment-based immigration solutions, including but not limited to: